HarshitaSahu1/Digital-Analytics-Ecommerce/README.md

 Portfolio project analyzing conversion funnels, customer behavior and campaign performance.

 ## Overview
-This project presents an end-to-end digital analytics solution for e-commerce growth analysis using SQL, Python, Power BI and Streamlit.
+This project analyzes the digital and business performance of an e-commerce toy business using data from 2012 to partial 2015 (through March).

+Using SQL, Python, Power BI and Streamlit, the project evaluates historical trends and performs analysis across:

+- Website traffic and engagement
+- Conversion funnel performance
+- Customer behavior and retention
+- Product profitability
+- Marketing channel effectiveness

+The objective was to generate actionable business insights, identify growth opportunities, and support stakeholder decision-making through dashboards and analytical recommendations.

 ---
 ## Project Components